How to Season and Clean Cast Iron Skillets

 Fix: Use cast iron for acidic foods occasionally and briefly.
 For long braises, use stainless steel or enameled cast iron.
 Re-season if needed.

 Problem: Seasoning degrades without use.
-Seasoning isn't permanent—it's cumulative.
+Seasoning isn't permanent.
+It's cumulative.
 Every time you cook acidic foods, use soap, or let the pan sit wet, you're eroding microscopic amounts.
 If you're not replacing it with regular maintenance oiling, seasoning gets thinner and weaker.

-Fix: Use your cast iron regularly—it gets better with use.
+Fix: Use your cast iron regularly.
+It gets better with use.
 Lightly oil after every wash, and dry thoroughly.
 This takes 30 seconds and keeps your seasoning strong indefinitely.

 Problem: Treating cast iron like it's fragile

 Fix: Cast iron is tough.
-Use it for high-heat searing, baking, frying—everything.
+Use it for high-heat searing, baking, frying, everything.
 It's nearly indestructible.

 The right tools make cast iron maintenance effortless instead of frustrating.

-Essential Cast Iron Equipment
+Cast Iron Equipment

 If your pan rusts: